ItalyPaleAle/calendar-next-demo/README.md

 ## Continuous Integration and Continuous Delivery

 This repository is pre-configured for setting up Continuous Integration and Continuous Delivery (CI/CD) with [Azure Pipelines](https://azure.com/pipelines?utm_source=github&utm_medium=referral&utm_campaign=italypaleale-calendar-next-demo).
 Azure Pipelines is free for open source repositories (with unlimited minutes), and offers 1,800 minutes of CI/CD for private repositories.

 The CI/CD job is defined in the [azure-pipelines.yaml](./azure-pipelines.yaml) file, which is thoroughly commented.
 At a high level, it does:

 - Builds the app
 - Copies the "compiled" app to the server running IPFS (via SSH), then publishes it on IPFS
 - Updates the OAuth redirect URLs in Azure Active Directory to add the updated IPFS hash (and keeps the previous version too)
-- Updates the value of the DNSLink record when using the Cloudflare DNS APIs (note: this requires having Cloudflare managing your DNS zone!)
+- Updates the value of the DNSLink record when using the Cloudflare DNS APIs (note: this requires having Cloudflare managing your DNS zone)

 ### 1. Fork this repo